chrislorando/notedpak-app/README.md

 Built with Laravel, Inertia.js (Vue), and NativePHP for mobile, NotedPak brings a seamless experience across web and mobile to ensure your tasks are always within reach — and never forgotten.

+This project serves both as a learning medium to deepen my understanding of modern web development technologies and as a showcase piece for my professional portfolio.

+---

+## Tech Stack

+- Laravel - Modern PHP framework for backend development
+- Inertia.js - Bridging Laravel with modern frontend
+- Vue.js - Progressive JavaScript framework for UI
+- NativePHP - Cross-platform mobile development from web codebase
+- Full-stack Architecture - Seamless web-to-mobile development workflow

 ---

 ## Requirements